IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_CLI.md

 The new application is created in a directory of the same name.
 Keep in mind that creating a new application inside an exisitng application is not supported.

-Following are examples of how to use the `new` command to create an Ignite UI for JavaScript applications in all supported frameworks:<br/>
+Following are examples of how to use the `new` command to create an Ignite UI for JavaScript applications for all supported frameworks:<br/>
 **In jQuery:** `ig new newIgniteUIjQuery` (jQuery is the default choice so you do not need to provide the "framework" argument)<br/>
 **In React:** `ig new newIgniteUIReact --framework=react`<br/>
 **In Angular:** `ig new newIgniteUIAngular --framework=angular --type=ig-ts`